SeanyWang/despecs/LGspecs.md

 * CJK Unified Ideographs [Extension A](https://en.wikipedia.org/wiki/CJK_Unified_Ideographs_Extension_A) (U+3400 -- U+4DFF)
 * CJK Unified Ideographs [Extension B](https://en.wikipedia.org/wiki/CJK_Unified_Ideographs_Extension_B) (U+20000 -- U+2A6DF)

-At this point, do not make use of the characters in Extension C, D, or E.
+At this point, do not make use of the characters in Extensions C, D, or E.

 We will also need the list of unknown characters and symbols (see "unknown characters" below).
 Please send the list in two versions, both in the original file format of your choice (e.g. RTF, DOC, XLS) and as PDF.